shivakanse/diceRollSimulator/Readme.md

 configuration for H2 can be found in "diceRollSimulator-master\src\main\resources\application.properties"

 #Main Files and there purpose
-	SimulatorApplication(Main Class for startup)
+	SimulatorApplication(Main Class for startup),
-	DiceSimulator.java (Rest Endpoints Exposed)
+	DiceSimulator.java (Rest Endpoints Exposed),
-	DiceSimulatorImpl (Rest Implementation)
+	DiceSimulatorImpl (Rest Implementation),
 	DiceSimulatorUtil.java (Utility class where dice roll distribution resides)

 #Validation
 Basic Validation done -->
-	Number of Dice cannot be less than 1
+	Number of Dice cannot be less than 1,
-	Number of Rolls cannot be less than 1
+	Number of Rolls cannot be less than 1,
 	Number of Sides cannot be less than 4